tiannian/async-trait-static/README.md

 # Async trait methods for `no_std`

 Features like `async-trait`, avoid using `Box` and `dyn`.
-You can use async keywork in trait without alloc.
+You can use async keyword in trait without alloc.

 Thanks to crate [async-trait](https://github.com/dtolnay/async-trait), some code from these.